 Bellringing is a team activity that stimulates the brain and helps keep you fit… it also makes a glorious sound!
 Many consider ringing to be their contribution to church life, others do it for the pure pleasure it brings.

-We have regular practice sessions and ring at various events and weddings throughout the year.
+We have regular practice sessions and ring at various events throughout the year.